 1924-25: The Geneva-based Organ Builders Tschanun were given the task of enlarging the organ.
 Evidently funds were limited, as full use was to be made of the existing Walcker stops and the chests would be the cheaper cone-valve type (as opposed to Tschanun’s preferred slider and pallet chests), almost identical to the Walcker chest which was to be re-used but with a Barker action operating the trackers to the original mechanical action.
 However, there was no expense spared in the construction of the visible parts of the organ and thus the console is particularly attractive.

 The principal 8′ was moved to the new Grand or Great Organ, and the three rank mixture was most probably moved to the new Récit or Swell Organ.
 The Walcker Prestant 4′ would then have been moved to occupy the vacant 8′ stop with a new first octave of wooden pipes made by Tschanun.
 Seven of the top octave of pipes would be used as the compass of the manuals was to be enlarged from 54 to 61 notes.
 The scale of this rank is smaller than the Principal 8′ in the Grand Organ and it has more ‘string’ tone (more harmonics).

-A new Bourdon 16′ was made and the two flute stops moved to the place where the Salicional and Oboe had been.
-With the extension of the Organ case (or Swell box), the Oboe 8′ could now go on the last chest for ease of tuning, previously occupied by the mixture.
+The Bourdon 8′ probably ended up in Tschanun’s Great and the Salicional 8′ and both Flute stops were moved forward onto the main Walcker windchest.
+The Oboe 8′ could now go on the edge of the chest for ease of tuning, previously occupied by the mixture.
 A new top board was made for this, which explains why it overhangs the original chest.
-The Salicional 8′ was moved to the chest originally occupied by the Prestant 4′.
+The mechanical action beneath was connected to a Barker action driven by Tschanun’s pneumatics.